 - Pour the rice batter in a deep bowl.
 Remove the batter clinging at the sides with a spatula and add in the bowl.

 - Drain the urad dal.
-Then in the same grinder grind the urad dal and methi seeds till you get a smooth and fluffy batter.
-Add 1/2 cup water in parts while grinding the urad dal.
+Then in the same grinder grind the urad dal and fenugreek seeds till you get a smooth and fluffy batter.
+Add ½ cup water in parts while grinding the urad dal.

 - Pour the urad dal batter in the same deep bowl.
 Mix well.

-- Add the ragi flour and 1/3 to 1/2 cup water.
-Again mix very well.
+- Add the ragi flour and ⅓ to ½ cup water.
+Again mix very well and thoroughly.
 There should be no lumps in the batter.